koopa31/Svetlana_documentation/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~~~
 Now the dataset is well organized, we can start annotating.

 First, data must be loaded, loading the parent folder.
+Then, a patch size around the ROI must be chosen
+(the bigger the more contextual information).
+This patch size can be either automatically estimated, based on the biggest ROI in the mask,
+or set by the user.

-Then, there are two ways to label,
-whatever the type of image (2D, 3D etc).
+Finally, there are two ways to label, whatever the type of image (2D, 3D etc).

 #.
 Letting Svetlana propose patches one after another in a random order (default way).
 #.
 Clicking on the objects, then clicking the label number.
 Can be useful in case the dataset is unbalanced in terms of cells number of each class in the image.
 For that, activate the option ticking the corresponding case.